-On October 7, 2020, Reinvent Sponsor Y LLC, our sponsor, paid an aggregate of \$25,000 to cover for certain expenses on behalf of us in exchange for issuance of 2,875,000 founder shares, or approximately \$0.009 per share.
+On October 7, 2020, Reinvent Sponsor Y LLC, our sponsor, paid an aggregate of \$25,000 to cover for certain expenses on behalf of us in exchange for issuance of 2,875,000 founder shares.
+In February 2021, we effected a share capitalization resulting in our sponsor holding an aggregate of 24,437,500 founder shares with an effective purchase price per share of \$0.001.
 The number of founder shares issued was determined based on the expectation that the founder shares would represent 20% of the issued and outstanding ordinary shares upon completion of this offering.
 Such securities were issued in connection with our incorporation pursuant to the exemption from registration contained in Section 4(a)(2) of the Securities Act.
 Our sponsor is an accredited investor for purposes of Rule 501 of Regulation D.

-In addition, our sponsor has committed, pursuant to a written agreement, to purchase from us an aggregate of 2,666,667 (or 2,866,667 warrants if the underwriters' overallotment option is exercised in full) private placement warrants at \$1.50 per warrant (for an aggregate purchase price of \$4,000,000 or \$4,300,000 in the aggregate if the underwriters' over-allotment option is exercised in full).
+In addition, our sponsor has committed, pursuant to a written agreement, to purchase from us an aggregate of 7,880,000 (or 8,900,000 warrants if the underwriters' overallotment option is exercised in full) private placement warrants at \$2.50 per warrant (for an aggregate purchase price of \$19,700,000 or \$22,250,000 in the aggregate if the underwriters' over-allotment option is exercised in full).
 This purchase will take place on a private placement basis simultaneously with the completion of our initial public offering.
 This issuance will be made pursuant to the exemption from registration contained in Section 4(a)(2) of the Securities Act.